-The TPCL and the sub-management team will promote participation in and commitment to the GTP from the tenant and will ensure a smooth transition so that each tenant will be responsible for their ongoing monitoring and updating of the GTP.
-The TPC and the sub-management team shall make it clear to each tenant that there are requirements to try and achieve sustainable transport mode shares for the site, as a condition of the development, for the life of the development.
+The TPC and the sub-management team will promote participation in and commitment to the GTP from the tenant and will ensure a smooth transition so that the tenant will be responsible for their ongoing monitoring and updating of the GTP.
+The TPC and the sub-management team shall make it clear to the tenant of the Site, that there are requirements to try and achieve sustainable transport mode shares for the Site, as a condition of the development, for the life of the development.